 The Bank defines liquidity risk as the following: "The risk towards financial losses incurred from a difficulty in securing funds required for activities of the Bank, or from being forced to procure funds at significantly higher funding costs than normal as a result of a maturity mismatch between investment and funding procurement, or as a result of an unforeseen fund outflow from the Bank (cash flow risk)."
-It is also defined as: "The risk towards financial losses arising from being unable to execute transactions in the market due to significant market turmoil, or from being forced to execute transactions under significantly less favorable conditions than normal occasions (market liquidity risk)."
-The Bank manages liquidity risk in accordance with its Policies and Procedures for Liquidity Risk Management.
+It is also defined as: "The risk towards financial losses arising from being unable to execute transactions in the market due to market turmoil, or from being forced to execute transactions under significantly less favorable conditions than normal occasions (market liquidity risk)."

-The appropriate management of cash flow risk is a prerequisite for business continuity and reliable portfolio management.
-Considering the characteristics of the Bank, such as its stable fund procurement structure, which is primarily centered on deposits, together with the relatively less liquid assets that it holds, and examining the funding procurement capability under stressed environments, the Bank takes steps to diversify and enhance the varieties of its funding instruments, placing emphasis on the stability of cash flows.
+The appropriate management of cash flow risk is a prerequisite for business continuity and stable portfolio management.
+Considering the characteristics of the Bank, such as its steady fund procurement structure, which is primarily centered on deposits from its membership, together with its assets of low market liquidity that holds, and examining the funding procurement capability under stressed environments, the Bank takes initiatives to diversify and enhance the varieties of funding instruments, placing emphasis on the stability of cash flows.
+Cash flow management is conducted on an aggregated basis at the head office.
+For this purpose, various operating limits including currency, funding instruments and individual funding office are established considering the global market situation and these are approved by the Risk Management Committee.

-Cash flow management is conducted on an aggregated basis at the head office-adopting various loss-limit management methods-according to currency, funding instrument, and funding operation center.
-The cash flow management plan is reviewed on a quarterly basis with the Bank's investment portfolio projection and its expected funding procurement capacity, and it is approved by the Market Portfolio Management Committee.
-The progress of the cash flow management plan and the result of the stress test conducted accordingly are reviewed on a monthly basis and its execution strategies are discussed on a weekly basis.
-This cash flow of the Bank is appropriately managed in response to circumstances by constantly monitoring market conditions.
+Specific cash flow management plan is reviewed on a quarterly basis with the Bank's investment portfolio projection and its expected funding procurement capacity, and it is approved by the Market Portfolio Management Committee.
+The progress of the plan is reviewed on a monthly basis and its execution strategies are discussed on a weekly basis.
+The Bank endeavors the appropriate cash flow management in response to circumstances by constantly monitoring market conditions.
+In addition, the Bank conducts monthly liquidity stress testing that assume severe stress such as adverse market condition.

-Market liquidity risk is considered to be a crucial factor for investment decisions in order to maintain a flexible investment allocation framework that enables prompt responses to changes in market conditions.
+Market liquidity risk is considered to be an important factor for investment decisions in order to maintain a flexible investment allocation framework that enables prompt responses to changes in market conditions.
 Investment strategies are also prepared through assessing the market liquidity (cash-convertibility) of each type of financial product.
-This market liquidity risk management framework is applied to the evaluation of stabilities on funding procurement as well.
+Market liquidity risk is applied to the evaluation of stabilities on funding procurement as well.
 For this reason, middle office sections are regularly reviewing and analyzing the market liquidity of financial products, including the market size of each asset class and product.
 The results of these analyses are reported to the Risk Management Committee and the Market Portfolio Management Committee.